-A "Children's Residential Camp", is defined at Section 26-6-102(2.2), C.R.S.
+- A "Children's Residential Camp", is defined at Section 26-6-102(2.2), C.R.S. - A residential camp may have a "primitive camp" which is a portion of the permanent camp premises or another site at which the basic needs for camp operation such as places of abode, water supply systems, and permanent toilet and/or cooking facilities are not usually provided.

-- A residential camp may have a "Primitive Camp" which is a portion of the permanent camp premises or another site at which the basic needs for camp operation such as places of abode, water supply systems, and permanent toilet and/or cooking facilities are not usually provided. - 2.
-A "Trip Camp" is a camp in which children move from one site to another by means of the child's own power or by a transportation mode permitting the child's guidance of a vehicle or animal.
-The trip camp originates in Colorado and operates for three or more consecutive 24-hour days during the year for the care of 5 or more children who are at least 10 years old or have completed the fourth grade to 18.
+A "travel-trip camp" shall be known as a camp in which there is no permanent camp site and children move from one site to another.
+The travel-trip camp either originates in Colorado or moves into and/or through Colorado from another state and operates for three or more consecutive twenty four (24) hour days during one or more seasons of the year for the care of five or more children who are at least ten (10) years old or have completed the fourth grade.
+The program shall have as its purpose a group learning experience offering educational and recreational activities utilizing an outdoor environment.